gandalf-qubic/Community-Management-Team-Proposals/Community-Management-CCF-Proposal-for-April-and-May.md

 # Community Management CCF Proposal for April and May

-Send 12.3 billion QUBIC to wallet COMMUNJOHCBSTFQKYBCZQGXIPQADSJRODNZKKWBAEGVMZFATRTROETTCRVAI to support Community Management during the month of May.
+Send 12.3 billion QUBIC to wallet COMMUNJOHCBSTFQKYBCZQGXIPQADSJRODNZKKWBAEGVMZFATRTROETTCRVAI to support Community Management during the month of April & May.
 The Qubic amount was calculated using a valuation of 800 USDT per billion.

 ### 🗳️ Available Options:
 > **Option 0**: ❌ No, I don’t want